hashicorp/consul/middleware/errors/README.md

   situations.
 The default is stderr.
 The above syntax will simply enable error reporting on the server.
 To specify custom error pages, open a block:

-TODO(miek): check what is actually implemented and clean this up!

 ~~~
 errors {
     what where